Jeffrey Dahmer: Confession

 Referencing his reasons for consuming his victims, Dahmer stated he had initially consumed portions of his victims due to "curiosity" before adding: "I suppose, in an odd way, it made me feel they were even more a permanent part of me."

 Describing the increase in his rate of killing in the two months prior to his arrest, Dahmer stated he had been "completely swept along" with his compulsion to kill, adding: "It was an incessant and never-ending desire to be with someone at whatever cost.
 Someone good looking, really nice looking.
 It just filled my thoughts all day long."
 When asked as to why he had preserved a total of seven skulls and the entire skeletons of two victims, Dahmer stated he had been in the process of constructing a private altar of victims' skulls which he had intended to display on the black table located in his living room and upon which he had photographed the bodies of many of his victims.

 This display of skulls was to be adorned at each side with the complete skeletons of Miller and Lacy.
 The four severed heads found in his kitchen were to have all flesh removed and used in this altar, as was the skull of at least one future victim.
 Incense sticks were to be placed at each end of the black table, above which Dahmer intended to place a large blue lamp with extending blue globe lights.
 The entire construction was to be placed before a window covered with a black, opaque shower curtain, in front of which Dahmer intended to sit in a black leather chair.

-When asked in a November 18, 1991 interview to whom the altar was dedicated to, Dahmer replied: "Myself ...
+When asked in a November 18, 1991, interview to whom the altar was dedicated, Dahmer replied: "Myself ...
 It was a place where I could feel at home."
 He further described his intended altar as a "place for meditation", from where he believed he could draw a sense of power, adding: "If this [his arrest] had happened six months later, that's what they would have found."